 10.2.3 Consider the block layout and road layout carefully as this will largely dictate the arrangement of buildings on a new development, with east-west alignment generally enabling the optimal orientation of elevations for passive solar gain.
 However, this is not always possible and variations of up to 30° can be accommodated whilst still benefiting from passive solar gains.
-On north-south roads, detached units could provide greater flexibility for maximizing solar gain.

-10.2.4 Standardised architectural designs should not be mechanically plotted across a site without accounting for the orientation of the plot.
-Solar gain will vary depending on the amount of glazing on each façade, whilst the amount of solar gain which is comfortable will vary depending on the function of the room.
-The orientation of roofs should also account for the plots orientation so that solar photovoltaics (PV) can better exploit the sun's path, e.g. on north-south roads, gable fronted-units could provide greater flexibility for maximizing PV.
+10.2.4 Solar gain will vary depending on the amount of glazing on each façade, whilst the amount of solar gain which is comfortable will vary depending on the function of the room.
+The orientation of roofs should also account for the plots orientation so that solar photovoltaics (PV) can better exploit the sun's path, e.g. on north-south roads, gable fronted-buildings could provide greater flexibility for maximizing PV.